ibanFR/Theatrical-Players-Refactoring-Kata/java/README.md

     - move `playFor` method to `StatementData` class.
     - convert `totalVolumeCredits` to instance method in `StatementData` class.
     - introduce `PerformanceData` parameter object in `amountFor` method.
+    - convert `amountFor` to instance method in `PerformanceData` class.